 I know it’s shallow, especially since my teeth are far from perfect, but one of the very first things I notice about a person is their teeth.
-If someone smiles at me and there’s something akin to that little protruding mouth thing from the Alien movies hiding behind their lips, I pass immediate judgment.
-I know, I’m a d**k.
-But you know what?
-Everyone has things about themselves they don’t like.
-One of mine just happens to be my disgust of plaque-loaded teeth.
+If someone smiles at me and there’s something akin to that little protruding mouth thing from the Alien movies hiding behind their lips, I immediately judge them.
+I know, I’m a horrible person.

 Symptoms of Gingivitis and Periodontitis